 - You're comfortable in most types of alpine environments

 For the experts

-- You’ve been on more adventures than you've had hot dinners and you've built up a crafty skill set to tackle most challenges out there.
+- You’ve been on multiple adventures and have built up a solid skillset to tackle most challenges out there

 - Good technical skills and knowledge

 Experience the best of the Tour du Mont Blanc trails, trekking through France, Italy and Switzerland in just 4 days, for those that are looking for a shorter trip.
 Jam-packed with some of the best bits of the whole Tour du Mont Blanc, this trip has been designed in order to have an incredible trekking experience.